NFL rumors: Latest news, buzz ahead of free agency, draft

-Could this be the end of the line for veteran running back Adrian Peterson?

-While NFL free agency doesn't officially begin until the league's new year starts on March 14, rumors and news are beginning to flow regarding some big names.
+While NFL free agency doesn't officially begin until the league's new year starts on Wednesday at 4 p.m. rumors and news are beginning to flow regarding some big names.

 The Seahawks parted with a three-time Pro Bowler and the Rams traded away a player they signed to a four-year contract extension just five months ago.